dreamgrove/dreamgrove/content/balance/FAQ.md

 - Who do I bond Kindred Spirits with and when do I use it?

 With {{< spell 354115 "Kindred Affinity" >}} you prefer to bond with a Night Fae because of the haste.
 Kyrian sadly gives very poor value and should be avoided.
-An experimental sheet for Kindred Affinity in 9.2 with tier sets and 2 legendaries and more information can be found [here](https://docs.google.com/spreadsheets/d/1baQypWt2RjCYvtRQ7T5fPXqK18FeZON9XtR-LRvSGXo/edit?usp=sharing).
+An sheet for Kindred Affinity with tier sets and 2 legendaries and more information can be found [here](https://docs.google.com/spreadsheets/d/1baQypWt2RjCYvtRQ7T5fPXqK18FeZON9XtR-LRvSGXo/edit?usp=sharing).

 <div id="Miscellaneous">